 hover to animate -- input script physical analog

 There is a new LAMMPS overview paper which you can cite in your publications.
-See details here.
+See citation details here and cool images here.

 LAMMPS is a classical molecular dynamics code with a focus on materials modeling.
 It's an acronym for Large-scale Atomic/Molecular Massively Parallel Simulator.

 LAMMPS has potentials for solid-state materials (metals, semiconductors) and soft matter (biomolecules, polymers) and coarse-grained or mesoscopic systems.
 It can be used to model atoms or, more generically, as a parallel particle simulator at the atomic, meso, or continuum scale.

 LAMMPS runs on single processors or in parallel using message-passing techniques and a spatial-decomposition of the simulation domain.
 Many of its models have versions that provide accelerated performance on CPUs, GPUs, and Intel Xeon Phis.
 The code is designed to be easy to modify or extend with new functionality.